arthmoeros/abuilder-worker/README.md

 Class Name | Method
 ---------- | ------
-Artifacter | #getGeneratedArtifacts(uuid: string): Buffer
+QSDT | #getGeneratedArtifacts(uuid: string): Buffer

 Retrieves a generated artifact, once is retrieved it is deleted from the temp folder, any subsequent try to get the same artifact will result in a 404 not found error.

 ---------------------------------
 #### How do I make a Form Configuration? - Form Configuration "Schema"
-Form Configurations in Artifacter are JSON files with expected properties to define how a client can request an artifact generation, this file will be explained using the sample configuration bundled with it.
+Form Configurations in QSDT are JSON files with expected properties to define how a client can request an artifact generation, this file will be explained using the sample configuration bundled with it.

 ##### Forms
 The root of each Form Configuration is a forms array, each contains a name, description and input data required to be submitted.